kzima/slimbone/README.md

 1. Restful API's
 2. Easy to install, maintain and extend
 3. Follows best practices
-4. Separation of frontend and logic
+4. Separation of application logic and design
 5. Does not force MVC pattern

 ##What's included?